usamaelshazly/opc-terraform-kubernetes-installer/README.md

 1. Download and install [Terraform][terraform] (v0.11.3 or later).
 Follow the link for Hashicorp [instructions](https://www.terraform.io/intro/getting-started/install.html).
 2. [Terraform OPC provider](https://www.terraform.io/docs/providers/opc/index.html#) (can be pulled automatically using terraform init directive once Terraform is configured).
+3. Register an account at the [Oracle Container Registry](https://container-registry.oracle.com/pls/apex/f?p=113:101) (OCR).
+Be sure to accept the Oracle Standard Terms and Restrictions after registering with the OCR. _This is a dependency for the installer to be able to download the containers which will be used to assemble the K8s control plane._

 ## Quick start
 ### Deploy the cluster: